Join us on our pantry stock up in progress for baking days ahead.

 In our temperature-controlled pantry, we keep a supply of low-carb and gluten-free flours, leavening and binding agents as well as the basics (cage-free eggs, butters and oils).

-You’ll find some of our go-to favorites in Pantry highlight on Instagram or Keto Baking Supplies on Pinterest.
+You’ll find some of our go-to favorites in our Shopping List guide on Instagram or Keto Baking Supplies on Pinterest.
 But read on for a quick summary.

 This week we are low on psyllium husk powder.
 It is a unique low-carb and gluten-free baking supply.
 Why do we use it?
 Well, it helps give low-carb gluten-free bread a traditional texture and makes it less crumbly, chewy and pliable for rolling.
 It’s in the family of binding agents that include xanthan gum and guar gum and has a high-fiber content.